tuanaguler/gcp-myFirstProject/README.md

 Project Requirements:

-   A) Infrastructure as Code (IaC) - TERRAFORM Define and deploy your infrastructure using Terraform:
+   A. Infrastructure as Code (IaC) - TERRAFORM Define and deploy your infrastructure using Terraform:

       1. Create a VPC network.
       2. Create subnets within the VPC.
 (Region: europe-west1)
       3. Create a Cloud Router in the network and establish a NAT Gateway.